JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 *Named Formulas needs to be closed using ;*

 *Param() function gets the record GUID parsed from the JavaScript, and GUID() formats the output as GUID, not a string.
 We are also checking if there are several records selected by splitting the string after ","*

+## **🌟 Extra Challenges**

+- Add dark mode
+- Add CSS styling
+- Add SVGs for design
+- Adjust styling of the container and alignment of items